How to start a podcast at UC Berkeley

 2) Theme

-Next, figure out what subject areas are you exploring in your podcast.
+Next, figure out what subject areas you are exploring in your podcast.
 Your theme should be focused, but open enough that you don’t feel constrained.
 To crystallize your theme, you could develop a tagline, which most podcasts have.
 A couple examples of good taglines:

-• Criminal: Criminal is an award-winning podcast about true crime.
+• Criminal is an award-winning podcast about true crime.
 Stories of people who’ve done wrong, been wronged, or gotten caught somewhere in the middle.

 And, what will you name your podcast?
 Ideally, your podcast name is simple, easy to remember and connects to the theme of the podcast and to your office or department or mission in some way.